top of page

 Past Submissions

-Through our Advocacy & Outreach Committee, we actively engage in the legislative process and public consultations to advocate for policies that uphold the rights and needs of blind individuals.
+Through our Advocacy Committee, we actively engage in the legislative process and public consultations to advocate for policies that uphold the rights and needs of blind individuals.
 We consistently participate in government consultations, providing comprehensive briefs and submissions that highlight the perspectives and concerns of the blind community.
 Our submissions aim to shed light on the impact of proposed legislation or policies on accessibility, employment, education, and societal inclusion for blind, deafblind and partially sighted Canadians.

 Current Advocacy Projects and Initiatives